 with 40% Alkohol using this

 The pitot was added and that completed this nice model.
-Finally, a semi-matt coat was airbrushed, using a mix of Johnson Future, thinned with 40% Alkohol with some 20% Tamiya matting acrylic X21 "Flat base" mixed in.
+Finally, a semi-matt coat was airbrushed, using a mix of Johnson Future, thinned with 20% iso propa alkohol with some 10% Tamiya matting acrylic X21 "Flat base" mixed in.

 Heller Mirage kits are still to be completed!

-The Airfix Mirage IIIC is special because it represents an early Mirage IIIC with orginal fuselage and the air intake lips halfway the cockpit side.
-The kit is very old, kit no. 292, probably from 1964!
+The Airfix Mirage IIIC is special because it represents an early Mirage IIIC with original fuselage and the air intake lips halfway the cockpit side.
+The kit is very old, kit no. #292, probably from 1964!